Staircase ideas and designs

 If money is no object, you can go the whole hog and commission a striking glass staircase which is a great way to allow light to get to all floors in a dark house but requires a high level of maintenance.
 A spiral staircase is always arresting and a great way to gain access to upper levels in a tight space and are now available in all manner of materials and finishes.

 Perhaps the easiest way to make a statement with your staircase is to get creative with hallway wallpaper, paint and textiles.
 Paint the risers in a descending or ascending rainbow of colours, stick on decorative tiles for instant impact, use wallpaper or old maps to add interest to each tread or paint the whole shebang in a favourite colour.
 You could paint the spindles and bannister rail to suit your fancy and position wall stickers up the staircase walls or on the facing walls on each half landing.
-Whatever you decide to do, a revamped staircase will take centrestage and give you a boost every time you use it.

 Make use of every available inch and create a useful storage solution under the stairs.
 These bespoke shelves are divided into cubes – perfect for displaying mementoes.